internetofwater/docs.geoconnex.us/docs/about/service-level-agreements.md

 Geoconnex aims to provide bulk downloads of the entire knowledge graph to allow partners to self-host or explore the graph in alternative ways.

 **For data users**:
-- Bulk downloads of the entire Geoconnex graph should be available for download from [Zenodo](https://zenodo.org/) and thus there is no explicit SLA metric for this capability.
+- Bulk downloads of the entire Geoconnex graph should be available for download from [Zenodo](https://zenodo.org/) and thus there is no explicit service level expectation metric for this capability.

 ---